stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 }
 ```

-The idea is that the parent builder will allocate the descriptor that is initialised by the `populate()` method.
+The parent builder will allocate the attachment and sub-pass descriptors that are initialised by the `populate()` method.

 ### Sub-Passes